jakushin/people_counter/airplay_project_plan.md

-# Airplay Project Plan
+# airplay_project_plan.md

 ## 🎯 Project Overview
 This project implements an AirPlay receiver application that emulates an Apple TV device.
 The system is designed to run on **Ubuntu Server 24.04**, deployed in a **VM within Proxmox 8.4**.
 The application allows an **iPhone 16 Pro (iOS 16)** to discover it over AirPlay, stream video/audio content to it, and exposes a **web interface** for:

-✅ Real-time display of the AirPlay stream in a browser. ✅ Starting/stopping recording of the incoming stream into `.mp4` files. ✅ Browsing, playing, and downloading recorded videos.
+✅ Real-time display of the AirPlay stream in a browser.
+✅ Starting/stopping recording of the incoming stream into `.mp4` files.
+✅ Browsing, playing, and downloading recorded videos.

 All components will run as **separate Docker containers** orchestrated by Docker Compose.